sos-program/sos-program.github.io/docs/WSP Indicators and Benchmarks.md

 <br>

-The WSP status approach currently relies on two abundance metrics and two trend in abundance metrics that were applied in all four previous assessments.
+The WSP status approach currently relies on two abundance metrics and two trend in abundance metrics that were applied in all four previous assessments [Grant & Pestal 2013, DFO 2015, DFO 2016, Grant et al. 2020](./References.md).
 These criteria reflect two paradigms to assess conservation risk emphasized in conservation biology: small population size and declining population ([Caughley 1994; Mace et al. 2008](./References.md)).

 <br>